 My approach is client centered, so I will tailor the therapy based on your needs, interests, culture and worldview.
 I see myself as standing next to you and providing support as you become more aware of your internal world so you can feel more aligned with your life path.
 In my sessions, I use motivational interviewing, psychodynamic theory (attachment based), depth psychology (dreamwork), somatics, and internal family systems.

-I provide therapy in English and Dutch in Amsterdam and online.
+I provide therapy in English and Dutch in Amsterdam.

 Psycholoog NIP – Nederlands Instituut voor Psychologen